-Each time you work on a document save it on the computer's hard drive as well as a thumb drive for backup.
+Each time you work on a document save it on Google's Drive which can be access from any computer anywhere at any time.
+For backup, also save your work on the computer's hard drive as well as a thumb drive for backup.